 Seborrhoeic (pronounced seb-or-A-ik) simply means that the rash appears in those areas of the skin with large numbers of grease (sebaceous) glands, such as the scalp and sides of the nose.

-Adult seborrhoeic eczema usually starts on the scalp as dandruff that can progress to redness, irritation and increased scaling, which becomes seborrhoeic eczema.
+Adult seborrhoeic dermatitis ( also called seborrhoeic eczema) usually starts on the scalp as dandruff that can progress to redness, irritation and increased scaling, which becomes seborrhoeic eczema.
 As the scalp becomes inflamed, the eczema may spread onto the face and neck.

 The role of pityrosporum ovale